 There are a few rules and restrictions put in place by Google that you will want to remember as you create your ads.
 For instance, Google display ads need to be under 150 KB, as mentioned above.
 Additionally, your ads can’t have a white background without a border outline.
 This is so that ads do not blend in to the background of the website on which they are being served.
 Facebook has a rule that means that ads can only have 20% text, which includes logos.

 It is better to know all the rules before you create your ads so you don’t have to go back and fix them later.
 Make sure your ads are the correct size, have a border or a colored background, and adhere to text restriction rules.
 You can check out the full Google AdWords policy in your Google Ads account.

 One of the first choices you will make me when designing your ads is the colors you will use.
 This is an important decision.
 You will want your colors to stand out on the web page, but on the other hand, you also don’t want them to be overly stimulating.
 Your colors should also match your company’s branding.
 You want to keep your colors consistent across the board, or in this case, across the web.
 It also will confuse your visitor if someone clicks on your ad and is taken to a website that doesn’t match the ad whatsoever.

 The huge advantage to display ads over search ads is that you get to use visuals in your advertisements.
 You will need to consider your images and graphics carefully when you are designing your ads.
 While your text is important, your visuals are what will most likely initially grab your audience’s attention.
 Try to pick images that will resonate with your audience and elicit the feelings that you are trying to communicate.

 Include a Call to Action

-One of the most important, if not the most important, aspects of your ad is its call to action.
+One of the most important, if not the most important, aspects of your ad copy is its call to action.
 Urge the people who see your ad to take your desired action.
 Your call to action should be short, clear, and to the point.
 Consider a button that says “Buy Now!” or “Read More!”
 A simple button can be very effective.